 We link to multilingual resources published by government departments, peak health bodies, hospitals, and community health and welfare organisations.

 Health Translations is continually growing by organisations who register their translated health information.
 Our team is dedicated to expanding the directory and actively source high quality translated health information on the web.

 If you have a multilingual resource you would like linked on Health Translations, please register your resource.

 We ensure that all linked resources are of high standard and provide reliable translated health and wellbeing information.

 Each resource has to meet certain criteria outlined in the editorial guidelines and the collection policy.
 If you’d like to see what criteria each resource must meet, have a look at this checklist.

 How it works

-The Health Translations Directory provides direct links to reliable translated health resources produced in Australia.
+Health Translations provides direct links to reliable translated health and wellbeing resources produced in Australia.

-We do not host or upload resources, but provide a link to resources hosted on third-party website Organisations are responsible for registering their own multilingual resource on the Health Translations Directory.
+We do not host or upload resources, but provide a link to resources hosted on third-party websites.
+Oganisations are responsible for registering their own multilingual resource on Health Translations.

 1- Use the Advanced Search tool – where you can search for resources by keyword, language, topic, organisation or the combination of all criteria